msandow/lego/README.md

 <p>&nbsp;</p>

-This defines a block of code with a context, who's context will only be resolved when actually inserted
+This defines a sub-template of code with a context, who's context will only be resolved when actually inserted

 ```html
 <!-- lego::define customTemplate -->